mnevilleoneill/logzio-docker-filebeat/README.md

 logzio-docker-filebeat is a Docker container that uses Filebeat to collect logs from other Docker containers and ship those logs to your Logz.io account.
 This repository is not officially supported by Logz.io.

+Containers should be configured to use the `json-file` logging driver to be picked up by logzio-docker-filebeat.

 ## Usage

 ### 1. Configure filebeat.yml